 - The complete and specific URL of the video in question (like: www.youtube.com/watch?v=xxxxxxxxx)

-- An electronic signature (typing your full legal name will do)
+- An electronic signature (entering your full legal name will do)

 Submit your retraction to firstname.lastname@example.org from the same email address that was used to submit your original claim of infringement.
 If the email address is different, we may not be able to process your retraction.